 Mountain biking enthusiasts searching out adventure and technical challenges will find breathtaking bike parks and downhill tracks all across the country: The two bike parks in Wipptal Valley and in Serfaus-Fiss-Ladis offer adrenaline fuelled mountain biking for freeriders and downhillers of all abilities.

 Looking for less pedaling, more downhill fun?
 Opt for a lift-accessed downhill bike park.
-If you already mountain bike, chances are you already know how to handle a bike on off-road terrain.
-But if you’re new to riding in the bike park, there are different features and obstacles that aren’t commonly found on local trails.
-Bike park riding features trails that are built by machines and contain man-made features including jumps, drops, gaps, wallrides, narrow surfaces, berms, and other natural or constructed features.
-All trails within the bike park are designated by colour coded markers at the start of each descent.
-Work your way up to more advanced trails and features based on your progression, skill, and comfort level, from blues (beginner) over red trails (advanced) to blacks (expert).
+If you already ride, chances are you already know how to handle a bike on off-road terrain.
+But if you’re new to bike-park riding, there are different features and obstacles that aren’t commonly found on local trails.
+Bike parks include trails that are built by machines and contain man-made elements such as jumps, drops, gaps, wallrides, narrow surfaces, berms and other natural or constructed features.
+All trails within the bike park are designated by colour-coded markers at the start of each run.
+Work your way up to more advanced trails and features based on your progression, skill and comfort level, from blue (beginner) via red (advanced) to black trails (expert).

-Tirol boasts two wicked-awesome bike parks that will help satisfy your gravity fueled adventures.
-The Tirol Bike Park in Wipptal Valley is the go to place for adrenaline-seeking freeriders and downhillers of all abilities.
-Get out on two wheels and defy gravity on tacky smooth singletrack and insane downhill tracks.
+Tirol boasts two bike parks that will help satisfy your gravity fueled adventures.
+The Tirol Bike Park in Wipptal Valley is the go-to place for adrenaline-seeking freeriders and downhillers of all abilities.
+Get out on two wheels and defy gravity on smooth singletrack and insane downhill trails.
 Bringing the family?
 Riders will find plenty of fun throughout the Serfaus-Fiss-Ladis Bike Park in the west of Tirol with exciting and family-friendly trails designed for every age and level.
 The new Bikepark Innsbruck – venue of the annual Crankworx Innsbruck event – is also suitable for both beginners and experts.
 And then there are the parks near the Main Alpine Ridge with fabulous views: the Bike Republic Sölden, the Three Countries Enduro Trails in Nauders, the Bikepark Großglockner-Resort and the Bikepark Lienz.